markuman/markuman.ansible/README.md

 * `api_token` parameter can also be read from ENV `ANSIBLE_GITLAB_API_TOKEN`
 * It's designed to act like a notification bot for merge requests
 * Designed to run in a GitLab CI/CD Pipeline
+  * Project ID and Merge Request ID are taken from ENV

 ```yml